Management of tuberculosis: Philippines

 From 2005 to 2009, the IPHO-Maguindanao, a governmental organization in Maguindanao, Philippines, partnered with the Catholic Relief Services (CRS) to increase tuberculosis awareness.
 CRS implemented a USAID-assisted project to fund tuberculosis testing.
 Additionally, they launched an "Advocacy, Communication, and Self-Mobilization" project featuring workshops to encourage testing in communities.
 Citizens attending religious sermons were able to distribute information about tuberculosis and inform their communities on where to seek treatment and how to adhere to treatment protocols The DOTS-Plus strategy, designed to deliver from within familiar local institutions, was successful at conveying information about tuberculosis prevention and treatment.

 India

-In 1906, India opened its first air sanatorium for treatment and isolation of TB patients.However, the World Health Organization reviewed the national program in India which lacked funding and treatment regimens that could report accurate tuberculosis case management.
+In 1906, India opened its first air sanitatorium for treatment and isolation of TB patients.
+However, the World Health Organization (WHO) reviewed the national program in India which lacked funding and treatment regimens that could report accurate tuberculosis case management.
 By 1945, there were successful immunization screenings due to campaigns that helped spread messages about the prevention of disease.
-This was also around the same time that the World Health Organization declared tuberculosis to be a global emergency and recommended countries adopt the DOTS strategy.
+This was also around the same time that the WHO declared tuberculosis to be a global emergency and recommended countries adopt the DOTS strategy.